 - heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

-- signs of a blood clot--sudden vision loss, stabbing chest pain, feeling short of breath, coughing up blood, pain or warmth in one or both legs;
+- signs of a blood clot--sudden numbness or weakness, sudden vision loss, slurred speech, stabbing chest pain, coughing up blood, pain or warmth in one or both legs;

 - jaundice (yellowing of the skin or eyes);

 - memory problems, confusion, unusual behavior;

 - a lump in your breast; or

 - high calcium levels--confusion, tiredness, nausea, vomiting, loss of appetite, constipation, increased thirst or urination, weight loss.